menacit/logging_course/resources/labs/beats/README.md

 ### Meritorious ("VG")
 - Utilize the "auditd" module in Auditbeat to log process creation/execution
-- Setup a monitor in OpenSearch to generate an alert when the "id" binary is executed
+- Setup a monitor in OpenSearch to generate an alert when the "id" program file is executed
-- Setup a monitor in OpenSearch to generate an alert when the "nmap" binary is executed
+- Setup a monitor in OpenSearch to generate an alert when the "nmap" program file is executed
 - Setup a composite monitor in OpenSearch for the "id" and "nmap" monitors